tiarno/reachtim/content/articles/pdfmanip.md

 ## Delete

-If you want to delete pages, just skip over them as you write your new PDF.
+If you want to delete pages, iterate over the pages in your source PDF and skip over the pages to be deleted as you write your new PDF.
 For example, if you want to get rid of blank pages in ``source.pdf``:

     :::Python
     from PyPDF2 import PdfFileWriter, PdfFileReader